U.S. Route 13 in Pennsylvania

 The routing dates back to colonial times as part of the King's Highway.
 In the 19th century, the road was part of several turnpikes, including the Darby and Ridley Turnpike (or Chester Pike) between Chester and Darby and the Frankford and Bristol Turnpike between Philadelphia and Morrisville.
 In the early 20th century, these private turnpikes became public roads.
 US 13 was designated through Pennsylvania in 1926, running between the Delaware border in Marcus Hook and US 1 in Morrisville.
 The route was designated concurrent with Pennsylvania Route 91 (PA 91) between the Delaware border and Philadelphia and PA 32 between Philadelphia and Morrisville; these concurrent state route designations were removed in 1928.
 US 13 originally ran through Darby on Main Street and Philadelphia on Woodland Avenue, Market Street, Broad Street, Diamond Street, Front Street, Kensington Avenue, and Frankford Avenue.
-In the 1930s, the route was shifted to use Macdade Boulevard, Whitby Avenue, 44th Street, Powelton Avenue, 31st and 32nd streets, Spring Garden Street, Broad Street, Roosevelt Boulevard, Levick Street, and Frankford Avenue through the city; it ran concurrent with US 1 through most of the city.
+In the 1930s, the route was shifted to use MacDade Boulevard, Whitby Avenue, 44th Street, Powelton Avenue, 31st and 32nd streets, Spring Garden Street, Broad Street, Roosevelt Boulevard, Levick Street, and Frankford Avenue through the city; it ran concurrent with US 1 through most of the city.
 Between the 1930s and 1960s, three bypass routes existed for portions of US 13 between Marcus Hook and Philadelphia.
 The divided highway alignment between Bristol and Tullytown was completed by 1950.
 The US 13 freeway between Tullytown and US 1 was completed in 1955, shifting the northern terminus to its current location.
-This freeway was once considered to become a part of I-95 that would pass through Trenton, New Jersey, before it was decided for the interstate to bypass Trenton to the north.
+This freeway was once considered to become a part of I-95 that would pass through Trenton, New Jersey, before it was decided for the Interstate to bypass Trenton to the north.
 A US 13 freeway was again proposed between I-95 near Bristol and Tullytown in 1969 but was ultimately cancelled.
 The route was shifted to use 43rd and 44th streets, Powelton Avenue, 34th Street, Girard Avenue, 33rd Street, Ridge Avenue, and Hunting Park Avenue in Philadelphia in the 1950s.
 US 13 was rerouted to use Church Lane and Baltimore Avenue between Yeadon and West Philadelphia in the 1960s.
 The route was shifted to its current alignment through Philadelphia the 1970s.
-US 13 was realigned through Chester in 2022, with US 13 Bus. designated onto the former alignment.
+US 13 was realigned through Chester in 2022, with US 13 Business (US 13 Bus.) designated onto the former alignment.